danielrs/marquee/README.md

 ### What needs to be done?

-The lexer and parser follow most of the rules outlined at *CommonMark*, however, some parsing stills needs polishing:
+The parser follows most of the rules outlined at *CommonMark*, however, some parsing stills needs polishing:

 1. Raw HTML parsing; nothing implemented until now.